Vol. I, No. 1 · San Francisco

 How a connection is posted.

-Poke discovers the bridge.
+Your client discovers the bridge.

-Poke fetches /.well-known/oauth-authorization-server and /register, registers itself dynamically, and starts an authorization request against /authorize.
+The client fetches /.well-known/oauth-authorization-server and /register, registers itself dynamically, and starts an authorization request against /authorize.
 No manual app paperwork on either side.

 You consent — once, on a real page.